 Following the lead of our national and provincial bodies, the process began in March 1988 to change the name of the Association to: Mattawa & District Association for Community Living

-The primary intent of this move was to remove the label from people who have a developmental handicap.
+The primary intent of this move was to remove the label from people who have a developmental disability.
 In addition, it reflects the renewed commitment towards the closure of institutions and the relocation of residents to community-based homes.

 Planning began in June of 1988 to expand the services provided by our Association.
 Construction began in October of that same year on Bissett Street Residence, and in March 1989, six young adults moved into their new home.
-The Residence is a fully accessible home, providing supports 24 hours per day to individuals with multiple handicaps.
+The Residence is a fully accessible home, providing supports 24 hours per day to individuals with disabilities.

 As a result of putting the Residence in place, it also became necessary to expand the size and the services of the Life Skills Program, providing these individuals with a place to go during the day.
 An Adult Developmental component was added.